Tush Push: Design and execution

-Play breakdown

 Renowned astrophysicist Neil deGrasse Tyson cited the Eagles's large offensive line having initial movement and using the ground to launch themselves forward as the keys to the Tush Push's success.

 Part of the Eagles' success in running the Tush Push has been attributed to the team's roster and personnel.
 When the team ran the play during the 2024 season, quarterback Jalen Hurts, a former powerlifter who could squat 600 lbs, was designed to run behind the combined 697 lbs of left tackle Jordan Mailata and left guard Landon Dickerson, along with center Cam Jurgens, who weighed 303 lbs.
 Pushing Hurts from behind that year was running back Saquon Barkley, who could lift 600 lbs, and tight end Dallas Goedert, who Barkley commended for his strength.
 Hurts' unique lower-body strength and instincts for finding openings in the line of scrimmage have been cited as some of the key components for making the play work, and why other teams have failed to replicate it.
 Another important aspect noted for the play's success is the ability of the interior offensive linemen to create significant push and get lower than the defensive linemen.
 Former Eagles center Jason Kelce, who preceded Jurgens and participated in the Tush Push during its inception, was noted to have this skillset.

 Scientifically breaking down the Tush Push, astrophysicist Neil deGrasse Tyson primarily credited the size and strength of the Eagles' offensive line for the play's success.
 The 2024 Eagles featured one of the largest offensive lines in the league, including right tackle Lane Johnson, standing at 6 ft 6 in, and weighing 325 lbs; left tackle Mailata, who measures at 6 ft 8 in and 365 lbs; and left guard Dickerson, who is 6 ft 6 in and 335 lbs.
 Tyson further detailed that when running the play, the offensive line would "[use] the Earth as a launching point for their movement" to propel themselves forward, and that the offense snapping the ball first also gives the advantage of a "quarter-second head start in momentum transfer" over the defense.
 With the offensive line driving low, this clears the path for Hurts to charge forward.
 Tyson also mentioned that defenders who try to leap over the offensive line to halt momentum are at a disadvantage, as they are airborne and unable to use the ground to add to their momentum.